 Full Features Inspection

-, a massive 254-quart insulated fishbox is neatly fitted into the transom and can be upgraded with a refrigerated box option to eliminate the need of filling the cavern with ice (There is also a refrigerated box at the helm when this option is selected).
+A massive 254-quart (240.4 L) insulated fishbox is neatly fitted into the transom.
 Situated just below the box is a standard foldaway bench seat that deploys when the cockpit is used to entertain.

-Even better for entertaining is the optional wrap-around lounge seat that makes the cockpit into a comfortable cruising boat.
-In this mode, the optional foldaway seat nestles in the port bulwark.
+Even better for entertaining is the optional port and starboard side mounted bench seat that makes the cockpit into a comfortable cruising boat.
+In this mode, the optional foldaway seats nestle in their respective bulwarks.
 A jumbo-sized transom door is located to starboard, opens out as it should, and leads to the boat's swim platform and integrated boarding ladder.
 The 80 sq. ft.
 (7.4 sq. m) cockpit is well laid-out for fishing, diving or sunset dock parties.

 Fishing Make-Ready Consoles.